-The first two sessions of the course cover topics such as finding out why children do not learn to read easily, child protection augmentin 250, motivational techniques and the value of playing games as well as relevant health and safety advice.
+The first two sessions of the course cover topics such as finding out why children do not learn to read easily, child protection, motivational techniques and the value of playing appropriate games as well as relevant health and safety advice.
 All sessions must be completed before placement in a school.

 Placement in school is arranged by a Field Worker who will accompany the new volunteer on an introductory visit to meet the Headteacher or other senior member of staff (see Staff P&P Placement and Support of volunteers.

-The volunteer is given The Charity’s handbook containing practical advice and information and relevant policies.
+The volunteer is given The Charity’s handbook containing practical advice and information and also relevant policies.